mbitcoinjs/lib/README.md

 mbitcoinjs-lib
 ===

-v0.0.2 (July 15, 2014) adds JSON import from blockr.io (BIO), wallet sync, and push transaction capabilities.

-Note that this extension is designed for the original bitcoinjs-lib (0.1.3), which has been in post-development and in wide use for a few years (provided in extern subdir).

-The network functions do not require server compenents be installed or that users run bitcoind.
-The network functions connect to and pull data from blockr.io, blockexplorer.com, or blockchain.info. blockr.io is the default since its address API returns multi-signature transactions that contain the target address (multisig aware wallets can be built and populated with unspent output data very easily - see demo).

-Demo page: <b><a href="http://mbitcoinjs.github.io/lib/demo.html">http://mbitcoinjs.github.io/lib/demo.html</a></b>

-<h4>About mbitcoinjs-lib</h4>

- - Extensions to bitcoinjs-lib for multi-signature, data/memo outputs, brainwallet passphrases, JSON import/export, network sync
- - inherits bitcoinjs-lib license (refer to bitconjs-min.js in extern subdir)

-mbitcoinjs-lib extends the bitcoinjs-lib v0.1.3 bitcoin/crypto javascript library; it is designed to provide its extended functions without interfering with any pre-existing code that calls into bitcoinjs-lib.
+mbitcoinjs-lib extends the bitcoinjs-lib 0.1.3 bitcoin/crypto javascript library; it is designed to provide its extended functions without interfering with any pre-existing code that calls into bitcoinjs-lib.
+The extension inherits the bitcoinjs-lib 0.1.3 license - refer to bitconjs-min.js in extern subdir.

+<h4>Overview</h4>

 - Additions to <code>Bitcoin.Wallet</code> namespace for multisig awareness and searching output datasets.